cfpb/design-system/docs/pages/featured-content-modules.md

           * Module spans the full width of the page’s content area and is 220px tall at maximum page width.
 It appears 60px underneath the header/intro paragraph of the page, unless featured on the homepage.

-          * When the visual is anchored to the right of the text, the background color of module is Gray 5 with a 1px Gray 40 stroke.
+          * When the visual is anchored to the right of the text, the background color of the module is Gray 5 with a 1px Gray 40 stroke.

           * Visual is always 270px wide and 220px tall at maximum page width.